Frequently Asked Questions:

 Judici E-Pay

 Judici E-Pay allows users to pay outstanding fines on closed cases.
 Cases with a disposition, sentence and an accounts receivable balance are available for Judici E-Pay.
 Payments will be applied to the outstanding balance.
-A sliding convenience fee is charged based on the amount paid.
-The convenience fee is not collected by the Circuit Clerk.
+A sliding fee is charged based on the amount paid.
+The fee is not collected by the Circuit Clerk.

 Judici Plea & Pay